Access to the labour market

 Portuguese Refugee Council Visit Website

-An amendment to the Asylum Act enacted in 2022, determines that asylum seekers are entitled to the right to work from the moment of the application for international protection.[1]
+An amendment to the Asylum Act enacted in 2022, determines that asylum seekers have the right to work from the moment of the application for international protection.[1]
 Furthermore, asylum seekers are entitled to benefit from support measures and programmes in the area of employment and vocational training under specific conditions to be determined by the competent Ministries.[2]

 Asylum seekers benefit from the same conditions of employment as nationals, including regarding salaries and working hours.[6]
 The law provides, however, for specific formalities in the case of employment contracts of third-country nationals such as the need for a written contract and its (online) registration with the Authority for Labour Conditions (Autoridade para as Condições do Trabalho, ACT).[7]